Format: Online, on-demand streaming.

 Segment-Specific Insights and Metrics Connect the Dots between Efficiency and Profitability.
 This webinar is designed to help you make the most of your Segment Guides purchase.

 A bounty of post-upgrade interviews and countless megabytes of industry-specific data are helping to connect the dots between energy-saving projects and highly desirable business outcomes that extend far beyond lower utility bills.
 This fast-paced session will explore dozens of examples taken from 11 different market segments (with more on the way) and demonstrate how enhanced efficiency can drive core business benefits.
 It will continue with suggestions for similarly “connecting the dots” as you approach your own customers, regardless of the segment.
-Reframing the benefits of efficiency in segment-specific terms will ` only help you get new projects approved, but also allow you to revitalize previously ignored or rejected proposals.
+Reframing the benefits of efficiency in segment-specific terms will not only help you get new projects approved, but will also allow you to revitalize previously ignored or rejected proposals.